zavayu/Zaviers-Party-Box/README.md

 # PartyBox 🎉

-A collection of party games with both pass-and-play and online multiplayer modes.
+A collection of interactive party games with both pass-and-play and online multiplayer modes.

 ## Features